voxel51/fiftyone/docs/source/enterprise/pluggable_auth.md

 ## Identity Providers (IdP)

-In [internal mode](#internal-mode), use the CAS REST API or Super Admin UI to configure FiftyOne teams to authenticate users via OIDC or OAuth2 compatible Identity Providers.
+In [internal mode](#internal-mode), use the CAS REST API or Super Admin UI to configure FiftyOne enterprise to authenticate users via OIDC or OAuth2 compatible Identity Providers.
 Below is an example configuration for KeyCloak as an Identity Provider.

 ```json
 {